 Forget harmony, Kamasi Washington and his exceptional band, The Next Step, are here to preach the virtue of divergence.
+The kind you’d hear sparingly, even at the best jazz clubs in Australia.

 Well, not entirely; they are here to show how top-tier musicians can veer off onto their own paths, only to meet back at one singular spot, occasionally checking in on the boiling butter of our melted minds and the swoon of our swaying souls.
 Kamasi and his band are here to remind the world of the cosmic, mythical qualities of jazz and are perfectly fine with breaking our hearts, if it means shattering our very idea of what modern music should be.